-13. TRAINING
+14. TRAINING

-- 13.1 Training on RIPA and the procedures set out in this policy document will be given or authorised by the Corporate Legal Manager.
-Any officer who wishes to undertake surveillance or employ a CHIS and all Authorising Officers must receive and maintain suitable training before signing any RIPA authorisations. - 13.2 A Central Register of all officers who have received training on RIPA will be maintained by the Corporate Legal Manager. - 13.3 As part of the periodic review of this Policy and Procedures the Monitoring Officer will determine any ongoing training needs both for Authorising Officers and applicant officers.
-Refresher courses will be held as necessary. - 13.4 The responsibility for ensuring that staff receive appropriate training in connection with RIPA lies with Heads of Service. - 13.5 The purpose of the training will be to ensure that both applicant and Authorising Officers are not only familiar with the law governing RIPA regulated activities, but also receive practical advice on the making and consideration of applications.
-In particular the training will be aimed at familiarising officers with the evidence that is needed to show that a covert operation is necessary, proportionate and likely to be conducted in a manner that will minimise collateral intrusion. - 13.6 The training will also emphasise the need for Authorising Officers to state clearly the nature of the covert activity that they are authorising and the parameters of that activity i.e. what, where, when, how and against whom. - 13.7 The importance of setting and observing review, cancellations and renewal dates will form part of the training. - 13.8 The Monitoring Officer will invite pertinent officers to a biannual forum to discuss RIPA and issues relating to enforcement.
+- 14.1 Training on RIPA and the procedures set out in this policy document will be given or authorised by the Service Director: Legal and Community.
+Any officer who wishes to undertake surveillance or employ a CHIS and all Authorising Officers must receive and maintain suitable training before signing any RIPA authorisations. - 14.2 A Central Register of all officers who have received training on RIPA will be maintained by the Service Director: Legal and Community. - 14.3 As part of the periodic review of this Policy and Procedures the Monitoring Officer will determine any ongoing training needs both for Authorising Officers and applicant officers.
+Refresher courses will be held as necessary. - 14.4 The responsibility for ensuring that staff receive appropriate training in connection with RIPA lies with Service Directors. - 14.5 The purpose of the training will be to ensure that both applicant and Authorising Officers are not only familiar with the law governing RIPA regulated activities, but also receive practical advice on the making and consideration of applications.
+In particular the training will be aimed at familiarising officers with the evidence that is needed to show that a covert operation is necessary, proportionate and likely to be conducted in a manner that will minimise collateral intrusion.

+- 14.6 The training will also emphasise the need for Authorising Officers to state clearly the nature of the covert activity that they are authorising and the parameters of that activity i.e. what, where, when, how and against whom. - 14.7 The importance of setting and observing review, cancellations and renewal dates will form part of the training. - 14.8 The Monitoring Officer will invite pertinent officers to a biannual forum to discuss RIPA and issues relating to enforcement.
 The forum should aim to benchmark best practice.

-14. ELECTED MEMBER INVOLVEMENT
+15. ELECTED MEMBER INVOLVEMENT

-- 14.1 Two new Codes of Practice came into effect on 6 April 2010: - Regulation of Investigatory Powers (Covert Human Intelligence Source: Code of Practice) Order 2010 - Regulation of Investigatory Powers (Covert Surveillance and Property Interference: Code of Practice) Order 2010 - 14.2 The Codes of Practice state that elected members should: - Set the RIPA policy at least once a year - Review the local authority's use of RIPA - Consider internal reports on the use of RIPA on at least a quarterly basis - 14.3 The Terms of Reference for Cabinet in the Council's Constitution state that Cabinet is:
+- 15.1 Two new Codes of Practice came into effect on 6 April 2010: - Regulation of Investigatory Powers (Covert Human Intelligence Source: Code of Practice) Order 2010 - Regulation of Investigatory Powers (Covert Surveillance and Property Interference: Code of Practice) Order 2010 - 15.2 The Codes of Practice state that elected members should: - Set the RIPA policy at least once a year - Review the local authority's use of RIPA - Consider internal reports on the use of RIPA on at least a quarterly basis - 15.3 The Terms of Reference for Cabinet in the Council's Constitution state that Cabinet is: